Looking for the best second hand bookshops in London? These are the 20 places you shouldn’t miss.

 Wall to Wall Books

 For bibliophiles, Wall to Wall Books is basically paradise.
-I’m just saying, this is exactly how I wish my library looked.
-If I had a library.
+We’re just saying, this is exactly how we wish our libraries looked.
+If we had libraries.

 As the name suggests, practically every square inch of this Camden Market store has been covered in books.